Paolo Borsellino: Death

 On 19 July 1992, Borsellino was killed by a car bomb in Via D'Amelio, near his mother's house in Palermo, less than two months after the death of his friend Falcone in the Capaci bombing.
 The bomb attack also claimed the lives of five police officers: Agostino Catalano, Walter Cosina, Emanuela Loi (the first Italian policewoman to be killed in the line of duty), Vincenzo Li Muli and Claudio Traina.
+Officer Antonio Vullo, the driver, was the only survivor because he was in the armored car at the time of the explosion.

 In his last video interview, given on 21 May 1992 to Jean Pierre Moscardo and Fabrizio Calvi, Borsellino spoke about the possible link between Cosa Nostra's mafiosi and rich Italian businessmen such as future Prime Minister Silvio Berlusconi.
 The interview received little coverage on Italian television; as of 2007, it has been broadcast only once, and that by a satellite channel RaiNews 24 in 2000, in an abridged version of 30 minutes rather than the original 50 minutes.

 Dozens of mafiosi were sentenced to life imprisonment for their involvement in Borsellino's murder.